 Oh my god, shut up, make it stop.
 This is one is soooooooooo bullshit.

-There may still be a lot we do not know about the brain, but we can all be sure of at least one thing: we definitely use almost all of our brains at all times.16Boyd, R. (2008, February 7).
+There’s still a lot we don’t know about the brain.
+But we can all be sure of at least one thing: we definitely use almost all of our brains at all times.22Boyd, R. (2008, February 7).
 Do people only use 10 percent of their brains?
 Scientific American.(Yes, even stupid people).

 PET and fMRI scans have revealed that regardless of what one is doing at any given time, all parts of the brain are active.
-Some parts are going to be more active than others depending on a person’s current activities, but there are definitely no parts of the brain that are not being used.
-17Cherry, K. (2016, September 6).
+Some parts are going to be more active than others depending on a person’s current activities, but there are definitely no parts of the brain not being used.
+23Cherry, K. (2016, September 6).
 Do you really use only 10 percent of your brain?
 Verywell.

 Footnotes [ + ]

 |1.||↑||Bullshit Fact #.5: This quote of Newton’s wasn’t actually first made by him; it was made by Bernard of Chartres in John of Salisbury’s Metalogicon.|

 |2.||↑||And I am aware of the irony in this, because what you are reading now is, too, on the internet.
 But don’t worry.
 All of these citations reference other works that prove my statements.
 Which, I guess, are also on the internet.
 Whatever.
 The internet is a gift and a curse.|

 |3.||↑||O’Connor, A. (2005, June 28).
 The claim: Never swim after eating.
 New York Times.|